 With the rise of Instagram and exotic yoga retreats, most people, when they imagine themselves doing a yoga teacher training, probably picture themselves doing yoga on the beach, against the backdrop of a glorious sunset, or sipping green juices in the sun in between practice sessions.
 Most people probably don’t immediately think of the UK, with its ubiquitous rain and stodgy carbs (no offence to those who love a Sunday roast!), as a valid yoga teacher training destination.
-And yet there are plenty of reasons to consider doing a training in the UK, not least because there are some fantastic – and well-renowned – teachers right here on your very doorstep.
+And yet there are plenty of reasons to consider doing a yoga instructor training in the UK, not least because there are some fantastic – and well-renowned – teachers right here on your very doorstep.

 1. Merchant City Yoga

 Set in the heart of Glasgow city centre, Merchant City Yoga is one of the most established and well-respected yoga studios in Glasgow, specialising in Ashtanga-Vinyasa yoga.
 What is most exciting about their 200hr training is that, besides covering all the usual basics of anatomy, history, philosophy, and asanas, the course also covers quite unusual and interesting topics such as self-reflection and understanding (including Myers-Briggs personality testing), NLP, mindfulness, and nutrition, providing you a genuinely holistic training to help you stand out from the crowd.
 There is also a 6-hour emergency first aid course (not included in the fee), plus a ‘business of yoga’ module, covering marketing, insurance and accounting – extremely helpful if you are looking to make teaching your career.

 The course is non-residential and takes places over a year (September to August), with classes being held one weekend a month (Friday night and all-day Saturday).
 This is a great option if you don’t have the time to attend a month-long intensive training, and allows you to incorporate the teachings into your practice gradually, as you go along.